Project Overview

 The Challenge

-- Decline in author satisfaction and retention
+- Declining author satisfaction and retention

-- Increased support overhead and costs
+- Escalating support overhead and costs

-- Overall decline in content quality
+- Measurable decline in content quality

 My Discovery